 As I write this, I haven't seen the tapes of the Run Amok / Killer B battle and, even though I was there, I'm a little confused about what actually happened.
 The whole Run Amok team had been in serious tactical meetings for hours.
 We decided that since KB's wedge was lower than our wedge (it scraped the floor), we should run without our wedge and go over the top of him when rammed.
 My main worry was getting trapped between the rear of his 'bot and the wall, as I was sure that his pushing power was greater than mine was.
 KB had an unusual arrangement of "omni-wheels" in the front, oriented transverse to the long axis.
 I have no idea why they thought this was a good thing, as it would give a very small axle height when rolling forward and very small resistance to a sideways shove from an opponent.
 In addition, the front wheels were located quite far back, which actually took weight off the rear wheels.
 In spite of their powerful motors, the long lever arm of the nose was very vulnerable to sideways attack.
 Therein lay my hope.

-Both of the platform matches to this point (we were third) had been very dull, with the 'bots charging forward, the more powerful ramming the weaker into the rail, and nothing else happening 'til the rails dropped and the weaker bot fell off.
+The previous day's filming had run long and their 'Fight to the Finish' matches had been moved to tonight.
+Those matches went first and they were quite similar with the two 'bots charging forward, the more powerful machine ramming the weaker into the rail, and nothing else happening 'til the rails dropped and the weaker bot fell off.
 While I was sitting off in a dark corner of the studio watching the fights, a member of another team came over for a chat.
-His team had overheard the Killer B team discussing their strategy.
+Their team had overheard the Killer B team discussing their strategy.
 Since the KB team had been bad-mouthing other teams all day and had made no friends in the pits, they decided to share that info with me.
 Killer B was set to scoot out to the center of the arena and stop dead.
 Apparently they hoped that I would charge and launch myself off their wedge.
 I didn't want to get trapped behind them, so decided to adopt a "let them come to me" tactic.

 I came around and planted my bumper gently on their side and waited.
 If they freed themselves, I was in great position to pin their nose to the wall.
 I heard a countdown to rail-drop -- then three rails fell down with a crash.
 The fourth rail was stuck due to the pressure of KB's wedge.
 I held firm -- tipping my front wheels to the right and back to center, telegraphing my intention to follow their nose back and push it off the edge when they backed off the rail.
 A crewman reached up and banged on the release mechanism with some heavy implement.
 Time was frozen.
 More assault on the release.
 The crewman stepped back.
 The rail fell.
 I poured on the amps.

-There is a problem with tank steered robots: directional control is dependent on thrust vectors, and some of those vectors are not under your control.
+There is a problem with tank steered robots.
+Directional control is dependent on thrust vectors, and some of those vectors are not under your control.
 I think that Killer B tried to turn into me -- hard throttle on the right side.
 I was applying additional factors into their thrust vector by pushing demon-bent on the left side.
-Net vector?
-Straight ahead and off the platform!
+Net vector: backward off the platform!
 I couldn't believe it.
 Run Amok sat all alone on the platform.
 I very carefully took the transmitter off from around my neck and sat it on the narrow shelf in the control balcony.
-I wasn't about to have another run-away and damage champion 'bot!
+I wasn't about to have another run-away and damage the champion 'bot!
 Interview with Tanika -- I have no idea what I said.
 The KB team whined a bit about getting stuck.
 I note that they had not been in the studio studying the platform as I had.
 Preparation is everything.